Jets Group’s Responsible Supply Chain

 3. Support and development

 Jets Group has conducted a materiality assessment to identify which sustainability areas are of key importance to the group and its stakeholders.
-The assessment has helped set a direction on how to strengthen our positive influence, and how to reduce our negative contribution within the ESG-areas.
+The assessment sets a direction to strengthen our positive influence, and how to reduce our negative contribution within the ESG-areas.

 We aspire to develop our supply chain and strengthen our positive influence on social aspects in the countries in which we operate directly or indirectly.
 We focus our attention on health, working environment and safety, and all our activities must adhere to the group’s policy, guidelines and local jurisdiction.
 We target clear policies and goals related to competence, inclusive employment and personal development, and we work to prevent all forms of discrimination.

 In the case of a policy breach, our approach is to establish a closer dialogue around the disturbing issues.
 Through cooperation with suppliers, we seek to establish a plan to improve critical conditions.
-In the case of unsatisfying progress on jointly defined actions and/or lack of understanding from our partners, our last resort is to terminate the cooperation.
+In the case of unsatisfying progress on jointly defined actions and/or lack of understanding from our partners, we will terminate the cooperation as a last resort.

 Jets Group’s supply chain

 The supply chain process is governed through the group’s supplier code of conduct.
-The code was last updated in 2022 and contains topics such as human rights, working conditions, environmental - and climate impact.
+The code was last updated in 2022 and covers topics such as human rights, working conditions, environmental - and climate impact and risk.

 The code’s main principles will be included in, and binding through contractual clauses to ensure that suppliers and business partners reflect the values and principles that the Jets Group promotes.